kashishgupta1990/ngx-scroll-event-universal/README.md

-# ngx-scroll-event
+# ngx-scroll-event-universal
-An Angular 2+ directive to emit an event if scroll occurs on an element or window.
+An Angular 5+ directive to emit an event if scroll occurs on an element or window.
+It support Angular Universal Build.

 ## Features
 - Detect scroll on an element or window and emits an event, also calculates if the user is reaching the top/bottom of that element or not.